 Paranormal Research Club Ch.
 03byGPLockwood©

 This is purely a work of erotic fiction.
+While this chapter is categorized as incest/taboo, it could have just as easily been filed under Group Sex or, to a somewhat lesser extent, in Erotic Horror.
 All characters, places, and situations are entirely fictional.
 All sexually active characters are 18 years of age or older.
 All rights reserved.

 We had entered the Green Mountain National Forest.
-It was some of the most beautiful country I had ever seen, with mountains that looked like enormous rolling hills covered with plush blankets of old hardwoods.
-In some areas, we could look out of the windows and see the landscape spread out below us like a beautiful oil painting.
+It was some of the most beautiful country I had ever seen, with mountains that looked like enormous rolling hills covered with plush, verdant blankets of ancient hardwoods.
+In some areas we could look out of the windows and see the landscape spread out below us like a beautiful oil painting.
 I was already enjoying my time in Vermont immensely, and not looking forward to my return to the relatively featureless Mid-West.
-Gradually, the roads became narrower, curvier, and less well-maintained as dark gray clouds began to form overhead.
-Visible signs of human habitation became scarcer and scarcer.
+Gradually, the roads became narrower, curvier, and less well-maintained as ominous billows of dark gray clouds began to form overhead.
+Visible signs of human habitation became increasingly scarce, and the old trees beside the road seem to be creeping ever closer to the sides of the road as we drove on.
 Eventually, we rounded a corner on a mountain and saw a clearing in the woods ahead of us.
 I instinctively knew that we had arrived at our destination.

 A rusted and dilapidated wrought-iron gate surrounded a small cemetery.
-The grim-looking tombstones within the churchyard were thin wafers of stone that had been cut in the patterns that had been popular two centuries ago, long before the more robust modern blocks of granite came into vogue.
-The crooked headstones had been weathered until the antique italic letters on many of the age-blackened, moss and lichen encrusted relics were hardly legible.
+The grim-looking tombstones within the churchyard were thin wafers of stone that had been cut in the patterns that had been fashionable two centuries ago, long before the more robust modern blocks of granite came into vogue.
+The crooked headstones had been weathered until the antique italic letters on many of the age-blackened, moss and lichen encrusted relics were illegible.
 Some tombstones had fallen over entirely or had cracked in half.
-An apparent effort had been made to keep the old churchyard maintained, but even so brown, lifeless weeds surrounded the bases of some of the ancient stones.
-A few of the well-to-do dead were housed in what had perhaps once been ostentatious above-ground burial vaults.
-Long years in the pitiless New England weather had decayed and eroded these ancient monuments into a sardonic commentary on human vanity.
+An apparent effort had been made to keep the old churchyard maintained, but brown, lifeless weeds surrounded the bases of some of the ancient stones.
+A few of the well-to-do dead were housed in what had perhaps once been expensive, ostentatiously decorated above-ground burial vaults.
+Long years in the pitiless New England weather had decayed and eroded these monuments into a sardonic commentary on human vanity.
 A melancholy air hung about the place like an invisible fog.

 It was a mournfully beautiful scene, with the old-fashioned house of worship, the ancient forest, and the dim sunlight filtering down between the dark purple clouds that rolled across the gray sky.
 But here in person, a persistent, brooding sense of death and suffering seemed to hang disconcertingly in the air.
 I have been on enough paranormal investigations before to be pretty good at instinctively judging whether or not a place is haunted.
 I felt slightly sick in the pit of my stomach, and I suppressed a shudder.
 Diana and I exchanged a concerned glance.
 Something was very definitely here, and Diana didn't have to say a word for me to know that we both had a very, very bad feeling about it.